 Besides your newfound sense of pride and accomplishment, being an officially licensed drone pilot affords you many benefits out in the field, such as:

 - Credibility: Fly with confidence without the fear of authorities coming and grounding you.
 In fact, you’ll be itching for a chance to flash your license at anyone who passes by.

 - Class G Airspace: Fly legally throughout Class G airspace without worry.

 - Fly Near Airports: With a license, you may fly within 5 miles of an airport if you obtain the proper go-ahead from air traffic control beforehand.

-Is there anything else I need to fly commercially apart from the Part 107 drone license?
+Is there anything else I need to fly commercially apart from becoming eligible to fly under Part 107?

 Other than a license, all you need is a sense of the responsibilities that you are intaking when you decide to fly commercially and in public.